AP Source: Angels, Anthony Rendon reach $245M, 7-year deal

 ”With our flexibility, if we miss a big player, there’s still very talented players that are accessible in the free agent and trade market right now,” Angels general manager Billy Eppler said earlier Wednesday.

 Rendon, who has played all seven of his major league seasons with Washington, drove in a career-best 126 runs while helping the Nationals capture the franchise’s first World Series championship this year.
-His 19.9 Wins Above Replacement, per FanGraphs, over the past four seasons trails only Trout, Boston’s Mookie Betts and Milwaukee’s Christian Yelich among position players.
+He has been worth 19.9 wins above replacement, per Fangraphs, since the start of the 2016 season.
+That trails only Trout, Mookie Betts and Christian Yelich among position players.

-Rendon is the latest big signing by owner Arte Moreno, following Pujols, Shohei Ohtani, Josh Hamilton and C.J.
+Rendon is the latest big-money signing by owner Arte Moreno, following Shohei Ohtani, Josh Hamilton and C.J.
 Wilson.

-“We’re within some structure of a budget and a payroll forecast that you relatively want to be near and then we just take those opportunities to Arte and see if he’ll grant us the permission to do those things,” Eppler said.
-“There’s good players out there and players that warrant some sizeable contracts.
-I know the players that he likes.”

 ”The third base market specifically is an active market,” Rizzo said. ”There are several teams that are in the market for that particular position.
 I think it will move fairly rapidly, not only in the free-agent market but in the trade market I think we’ll see some activity.”